KoushikShahit04/RED-AVATAR/README.md

 1. To provide a mobile application for Blood Donor to donate & Receiver to find blood available in hospital in your nearest locality and guide them to the appropriate locations.
 2. Build a common and shared blood bank blockchian network which will be used by Blood bank , Hospital , Donor , Receiver , NGO , Red cross.
-3. Centralized Report for government to track the stock of the blood and analysis and focused blood donation schemes
+3. Centralized Report for government to track and analyze the blood stock and run focused blood donation schemes
-4. The increase the blood donation by different initiative and Donor incentivize.
+4. Increase blood donation through different initiatives and donor incentives.

 ### Demo video